Proof Artifact Co-training for Theorem Proving with Language Models: Experiments

 We partition our datasets into three groups: \begin{enumerate} \item \texttt{tactic}: the dataset described in \Cref{subsec:tactic}. \item \texttt{mix1}: the union of the PACT tasks {\bf next lemma prediction} and {\bf proof term prediction}~(\Cref{subsec:pact}), selected because of their close relation to \texttt{tactic}. \item \texttt{mix2}: all other datasets described in \Cref{subsec:pact}. \end{enumerate}

 This grouping is motivated by the impossibility to ablate each dataset separately given our compute budget.
 They nonetheless enable us to study the effect of tasks that are very close to the \texttt{tactic} objective in comparison to others.
 Our choice of {\bf next lemma prediction} and {\bf proof term prediction} for \texttt{mix1} is motivated by the observation that these tasks are closely related to the theorem proving objective: a proof can be given entirely in terms of a sequence of lemmas to apply (as in Metamath), or the proof can be finished in one step by supplying the entire proof term.
 Despite their logical similarity to the \texttt{PROOFSTEP} objective, we nevertheless use different keywords in the prompt to the model to disambiguate (\texttt{NEXTLEMMA} and \texttt{PROOFTERM}) from (\texttt{PROOFSTEP}) because the data is noisy and represents a significant distribution shift: during pretty-printing, subtrees of proof terms beyond a certain depth are dropped entirely, there is generally no guarantee that they can be re-parsed, and the data is much more verbose than what humans typically supply in source code.

-\subsection{Theorem proving evaluation}
+\subparagraph{Theorem proving evaluation}